 Basal dressing is an application of chemical fertilizer added in a topdressing fashion.

-No. Topsoil alone can help you even out your lawn, but it does not contain the beneficial nutrients, texture, and microbes of a compost mixture.
+No. Topsoil alone can help you even out your lawn, but it contains less beneficial nutrients, texture, and microbes than topdressing.

-You can get the materials at your local garden center.
-Topsoil costs $12 to $50 per cubic yard.
+Typically, topsoil costs $10 to $50 per cubic yard.
 Sand costs between $15 and $40 per cubic yard.
 Compost varies widely, but it’s always less expensive to buy in bulk.
 You can purchase 1 cubic yard of screened compost for $30 to $80, and garden centers often deliver.

 Don’t know where to start?